Otago Central Railway: Topography

 The branch begins at Wingatui railway station on the Main South Line south of Dunedin.
 After the branch line closed, the first four kilometres were retained in the national railway network as a service line to local industries.
 The Dunedin Railways (formerly known as Taieri Gorge Railway) line officially begins at the 4 km peg and shortly thereafter passes around a horseshoe curve at the foot of the Salisbury bank and begins a climb at 1 in 50 to the summit at 145 m, where it passes through the 437 m long Salisbury Tunnel, the longest on the line.
 After a second tunnel, the railway runs along Mullocky Gully, crossing it over the 197 m long Wingatui Viaduct, before joining the Taieri Gorge.
 Wingatui Viaduct has been the largest wrought iron structure in New Zealand since it was built in 1887 and is the longest and tallest (47 m) bridge on the line.
 The railway remains in the Taieri Gorge for 25 km, crossing 16 major bridges with a total length of 1020 m and passing through 10 tunnels with a total length of 1491 m.

 Further notable viaducts along the way are Christmas Creek Viaduct, one of the curved viaducts, Deep Stream Viaduct, and Flat Stream Viaduct, also curved.
 Just before Hindon station, the railway tracks share a combined road-rail bridge with Hindon Road, a local backroad.
 After Flat Stream Viaduct, the aptly named "The Notches" section also presented an engineering challenge, accomplished via three short bridges and cuttings through several rocky outcrops.
 In the second half of the gorge section the line climbs steadily to exit the gorge at Pukerangi (45 km, 254 m altitude) and then descends into the Strath Taieri plateau before reaching Middlemarch at 64 km.

-On the remaining line between Wingatui and Middlemarch, passing loops exist at North Taieri and Parera, service sidings at Mt Allen, and both passing loops and sidings at Hindon, Pukerangi and Middlemarch.
+On the remaining line between Wingatui and Middlemarch, passing loops exist at North Taieri and Parera, service sidings at Mount Allen, and both passing loops and sidings at Hindon, Pukerangi and Middlemarch.

+In 2004, the line had two single-deck combined road and rail bridges; at Sutton and at Hindon (only combined in recent years).